Pat's King of Steaks: Description

 A sign explains how to order; the customer asks for a variety of sandwich and then says "wit" or "wit-out" (i.e. 'with' or 'without' onions), a tongue-in-cheek reference to the Philadelphia accent.
 The varieties available are Cheez Whiz, provolone, regular American cheese, Cooper Sharp American cheese, and plain (no cheese).

+Today Pat's and neighboring Geno's are considered by many locals to be tourist traps with classic but low-quality cheesesteaks.
+The Infatuation said of it, "It’s not a place you go willingly—or without being forced by your out-of-town cousin who watched Rocky once—but there are worse meat-on-bun options in the city (though not many).

 Olivieri family feud

 Pat's King of Steaks is the original shop opened by Pasquale "Pat" Olivieri and his brother, Harry.
 Harry's grandson, Frank, owns Pat's.
 Pat's grandson, Rick, owned Rick's Original Philly Steaks at Reading Terminal Market, which closed in October 2008.
 He subsequently opened and closed Rick's Steaks restaurants at other locations.

 Pat's son Herbert (Rick's father) expanded the business by opening franchises of Pat's King of Steaks.
 In the 1980s, the Olivieris split up the business.
 Harry and Frank Sr. kept the original location, and Herbert opened Olivieri's Prince of Steaks in Reading Terminal Market.
 Herbert's son Rick renamed it "Rick's" in the mid-1990s, still using the crown logo and mentioning his grandfather, Pat Olivieri.

 In October 2006, Pat's sued Rick's, alleging trademark infringement, trademark dilution, and unfair competition, based on the use of the crown logo and the name "Pat Olivieri".

 The suit was settled in August 2007.
 Terms were not disclosed.
 Frank Olivieri Jr. said he was "...happy with the settlement and I'm sure my cousin Rick is, as well."
 Rick Olivieri told reporters, "It's an agreement we can both live with.
 Everybody is happy."

 Rick Olivieri died in 2022 of frontotemporal degeneration.